Sarajevo Haggadah: Restoration and conservation

 Klein quickly agreed and developed a plan to secure the required funding, identify an internationally recognized expert to undertake the restoration and make space available in the United Nations Headquarters building where the restoration efforts could begin.

 When the project became public knowledge, Klein was surprised at reticence of some local Bosnian officials to support the project.
-Only after informing President Izetbegovic of their obstructionism and letting him know that the International Community would take a dim view of their total lack of cooperation in the restoration efforts did President Izetbegovic clear the way for the restoration project to begin.
+Only after informing President Izetbegovic of their obstructionism and letting him know that the International Community would take a dim view of their lack of cooperation did President Izetbegovic clear the way for the restoration project to begin.

 Klein initiated an international campaign to raise the required funding.
 Contributions came from individuals, institutions, embassies and governments from around the world.
 With funding in hand and with Dr. Pataki, from Stuttgart’s Akademie Der Bildenden Künste, ready to begin the restoration project a climate-controlled room was refurbished in Sarajevo’s National Museum to house the Haggadah as the centerpiece, surrounded by documents of the Catholic, Orthodox and Muslim faiths.
 Additionally, as a beau geste to the City of Sarajevo, a second climate-controlled vault was funded to house the national archives of Bosnia and Herzegovina.